 Hutchinson House Curator Barbara Fay Wiese welcomes visitors on the front porch of the Hutchinson House.

-The collections at the Waupaca Historical Society include many objects, including this beautifully hand-stitched patchwork quilt.
+The collections at the Waupaca Historical Society include many handmade objects, including this beautifully hand-stitched patchwork quilt.

-Many period artifacts are available for viewing at the Hutchinson House.
+Many period artifacts are on display at the Hutchinson House.